xdev-software/micro-migration/README.md

 Only the storage manager (`MigrationEmbeddedStorageManager`) knows about the versioning.
 The rest of application does not know about the version and can have no regards about it.

-### `MigrationEmbeddedStorageManager`
+### MigrationEmbeddedStorageManager
-Extensive examples can be found in its [own repository](https://github.com/JohannesRabauer/micro-migration-examples).
+Extensive examples can be found in its own [own module](https://github.com/xdev-software/micro-migration/tree/main/examples).
 A simple example where scripts need to be registered in the `ExplicitMigrater`:

 ```java